viiralt/time-wallet-server/README.md

 ```
 ## 8. Perform the database migration / seeding

-As Time Wallet is using a relational database (MySQL), we've added database migration and seed (mock data set) tooling to get you up and running from the get go.
+Since Time Wallet is using a relational database (MySQL), we've added database migration and seed (mock data set) tooling to get you up and running from the get go.
 The `package.json` already includes Sequelize, an ORM that is used to perform the migration.
 In your terminal, run the following commands in the root server directory:

 ```
 node_modules/.bin/sequelize db:migrate
 node_modules/.bin/sequelize db:seed:all
 ```